tombrown86/speech2text2llm2cmd_sh/README.md

-The audio description is converted to text which is then converted to a best guess shell command using a local LLM (like gpt-2 or llama).
+The audio is converted to text which is then converted to a best guess shell command using a local LLM (like gpt-2 or llama).

 (This actually works a lot better than expected! but obvs I suggest reviewing any command before running..)